Best Smart Rings UK 2026: 8 Top Picks Compared

 - No subscription required

-Why we recommend it: Samsung has finally cracked the "ring plus watch" combination β wear the Galaxy Ring overnight and a Galaxy Watch by day, and the cross-referenced sleep and recovery data is the most actionable AI health coaching we've used.
-The lack of subscription seals it.
+Why we recommend it: Samsung has finally cracked the "ring plus watch" combination — wear the Galaxy Ring overnight and a Galaxy Watch by day, and the cross-referenced sleep and recovery data is the most actionable AI health coaching we've used.
+The lack of subscription seals it, and the ring has been heavily discounted on Amazon for much of 2026, which transforms the value.

 Best for: Anyone on a Galaxy phone, particularly Galaxy Watch owners.
 Less compelling for iPhone users or those on non-Samsung Android phones.